Free Shipping on All Cases + 30 Day Return Guarantee

 When we say a good "go-to" case, we mean something that is well balanced between price, weight, protection, design, functionality, and durability.

 The Gewa Space Bag is a good balance of all these aspects.
 It features polycarbonate shells for protection and durability (without breaking the bank).
+Read our complete Gewa Space Bag review.

 It's also very functional.
 There's a backpack compartment for all your sheet music and accessories, along with 2 side pockets.
 The shoulder straps and backside are also made of breathable mesh, making it very comfortable to carry.